ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pixhawk6C.rst

  - PWM 1, 2, 3 and 4 in group1
  - PWM 5 and 6 in group2
- - PWM 7 and 8 in group3
+ - PWM 7 and 8 in group3 (not 6C Mini)

 FMU outputs within the same group need to use the same output rate and protocol.
 If any output in a group uses DShot then all channels in that group need